Natural gas: Compressed Natural gas

+Flaring

 Peoples Gas Manlove Field natural gas storage area in Newcomb Township, Champaign County, Illinois.
 In the foreground (left) is one of the numerous wells for the underground storage area, with an LNG plant, and above-ground storage tanks are in the background (right).

 In the past, the natural gas which was recovered in the course of recovering petroleum could not be profitably sold, and was simply burned at the oil field in a process known as flaring.
 Flaring is now illegal in many countries.
 Additionally, higher demand in the last 20–30 years has made production of gas associated with oil economically viable.
 As a further option, the gas is now sometimes re-injected into the formation for enhanced oil recovery by pressure maintenance as well as miscible or immiscible flooding.
 Conservation, re-injection, or flaring of natural gas associated with oil is primarily dependent on proximity to markets (pipelines), and regulatory restrictions.

 Natural gas can be indirectly exported through the absorption in other physical output.
 The expansion of shale gas production in the US has caused prices to drop relative to other countries.
 This has caused a boom in energy intensive manufacturing sector exports, whereby the average dollar unit of US manufacturing exports has almost tripled its energy content between 1996 and 2012.

 A "master gas system" was invented in Saudi Arabia in the late 1970s, ending any necessity for flaring.
 Satellite and nearby infra-red camera observations, however, shows that flaring and venting are still happening in some countries.

-Natural gas is used to generate electricity and heat for desalination.
 Similarly, some landfills that also discharge methane gases have been set up to capture the methane and generate electricity.

+Salt domes and underground storage

 Natural gas is often stored underground [references about geological storage needed]inside depleted gas reservoirs from previous gas wells, salt domes, or in tanks as liquefied natural gas.
 The gas is injected in a time of low demand and extracted when demand picks up.
 Storage nearby end users helps to meet volatile demands, but such storage may not always be practicable.